ItsDanik/rfidisk/README.md

 ---

 ## RFIDisk Manager
-This is the app that you interacti with to configure and manage RFIDisk.
+This is the app that you interact with to configure and manage RFIDisk.
 Open RFIDisk Manager via start menu.

 <img width="735" height="714" alt="2025-10-15T17:57:45,933373967+03:00" src="https://github.com/user-attachments/assets/9b4043ce-6430-4463-a709-743e77f80c1b" />